Credit Debt Loans

 Pay off a Credit Card Bill With Another Credit Card

-Banks do not allow borrowers to pay off credit card debt with another credit card.
-Most credit card issuers limit payment methods to checks, electronic transfers, and money orders.
+Banks do not allow borrowers to pay off their credit card bill with another credit card.
+Most credit card issuers limit payment methods to checks, electronic transfers, and money orders for credit card bills.
 However, two payment methods allow you to make credit card payments using a second credit card.

-A balance transfer is when you move an existing debt balance from one credit card to another.
+A balance transfer is when you move an existing debt balance from one credit card to another to pay a credit card or to pay credit card bills.
 Typically, balance transfers occur between two credit card issuers.
-The benefit of balance transfers is that you could save money on interest fees if the second credit card has a lower interest rate.
+The benefit of balance transfers is that you can save money on interest fees if the second credit card has a lower interest rate.

-Understanding how credit card APRs work can help you calculate how much you will pay for borrowing money.
-The best interest rate a borrower can get is a zero-interest rate.
+Understanding how credit card APRs work can help you calculate how much you will pay for borrowing money and, ultimately, to pay a credit card.
+The best interest rate a borrower can get is a zero interest rate.
 Some credit card companies offer zero-interest introductory interest rates for new borrowers.
 An introductory rate usually lasts for a short promotional period—typically 12 to 18 months.
 Any monthly payments made during that time will directly affect the principal amount of credit card balances.

 If your current credit card has an APR rate of 20% and a $5,000 balance, you can expect to pay $1,000 in interest fees.
 But what if you move debt to a balance transfer credit card with an introductory zero-interest APR rate?
 You can end up not having to pay anything in interest!

-What Are the Cons of a Balance Transfer?
+What Are the Cons of a Balance Transfer Card for Your Credit Card Bill or Bills?

-While using a balance transfer credit card seems like a great idea to pay down your credit card debt faster, you should know about some cons.
+While using a balance transfer credit card to pay a credit card or multiple seems like a great idea to pay down your credit card debt faster, you should know about some cons.

 Balance Transfer Fees